Questions About the COVID Vaccine and Transplantation

 How well do the vaccines work in transplant patients?

-These vaccines work less well in transplant patients than in healthy people.
-We expect this because transplant medicines weaken the immune system.
-We also expect this because it happens with other vaccines (for example, the flu shot).
+These vaccines and likely other vaccines (for example, the flu shot) work less well in transplant patients than in healthy people.
+We expect this is because transplant medicines weaken the immune system.

-The other way to find out how well a vaccine works is to measure antibodies.
-Antibodies are made by the immune system.
+We can also see how well a vaccine works by measuring antibodies.
 A blood test can measure antibodies after vaccination.
-We assume that having a high amount of antibodies protects against infection.
+We assume that having a high number of antibodies protects against infection.
 We do not know how much antibody is needed to protect people from severe infection or death from COVID-19.

 Should transplant patients get antibody testing after receiving COVID-19 vaccination?

-No. We do not recommend checking antibody levels after your COVID-19 vaccination.
+No. The CDC does not recommend checking antibody levels after your COVID-19 vaccination.

 Will I still have to wear a mask and keep my distance after I get the vaccine?